$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Near-field state estimation: VINS

-$D^2$VINS uses a sliding window to manage keyframes, and each drone manages only its keyframes.
-Similar to \cite{qin2017vins}, when a new frame is added, the previous latest frame in is discarded if it is not a keyframe, otherwise, the oldest keyframe is discarded.
-After the sliding window is updated, $D^2$VINS will push the latest sliding window information to the other drone in the swarm.
+In $D^2$VINS, each UAV independently manages its keyframes within a sliding window, akin to the approach in \cite{qin2017vins}.
+Upon adding a new frame, if it is not a keyframe, the second newest frame is discarded; otherwise, the oldest keyframe is removed.
+Following each update of the sliding window, the latest information is shared with other UAVs in the swarm.